xari/xari-dev/content/blog/binding-data-d3/index.md

 ---
 title: Data Binding with D3
 date: 2021-12-15
-description: Everything you need to know to head down the road of D3 mastery.
+description: How to bind data to DOM elements with D3.
 ---

 <div class="call-out-indigo">